NizarBerjawi/places-api/README.md

 ## About The Project

-Places API is a RESTful based on the <a href="https://www.geonames.org/">Geonames</a> database.
+Places API is a RESTful api based on the <a href="https://www.geonames.org/">Geonames</a> database.
 You can use this API to explore the world!

 ### Built With